mattischrome/blogischrome/_posts/2012-11-05-rust-and-bone-a-short-review.markdown

 When I described the film to my housemate earlier this evening, I realised that so much of what I had seen had been geared to getting me to understand the characters and to feel for them.
 I had to describe convoluted cause and effect ripples through the plot as one person’s actions impacted on others.
 I was describing the characters (especially Ali) as though they were people that I knew (or at least had watched in a soap opera for a long time!) and it was quite disconcerting how far the film had got under my skin.
 It’s highly recommended.

 Finally, I also really enjoyed the soundtrack.
 The score was by Alexandre Desplat who also did “Moonrise Kingdom” and the soundtrack also includes Bon Iver and Lykke Li, along with a dance remix of “State Trooper” by Bruce Springsteen – something that I had long imagined myself.

----

-[^1]: I will certainly be digging out my DVD copy of “A Prophet” this weekend.